Lists of named passenger trains

 In the history of rail transport, dating back to the 19th century, there have been hundreds of named passenger trains.
+The following is a list of named trains.

 Lists of these have been organized into geographical regions.
 Trains with numeric names are spelled out.
 For example, the 20th Century Limited is listed under "Twentieth Century Limited".

 Named trains are sometimes identified through a train headboard, drumhead, lettering on the locomotive or passenger cars, or a combination of these methods.